 On the High Street you’ll find the likes of At The Chapel with their freshly cooked pizzas, a selection of great pubs and the newest kid on the block, Osip (reopening 30th July), with its Michelin starred chef serving up the best local food.
 Although Godminster Cheese is not currently open, you can still get your fix of their award-winning organic cheddar made on the outskirts of Bruton by ordering online.

-Having re-opened on 1st July, enjoy the world-renowned Hauser & Wirth gallery on your doorstep boasting the most remarkable Somerset landscape.
+Enjoy the world-renowned Hauser & Wirth gallery on your doorstep boasting the most remarkable Somerset landscape.
 In addition, The Newt in Somerset will be reopening for guests on the 15th of July with the hotel offering a range of tasty ‘to-go’ options including pre-mixed cocktails inspired by the Somerset setting.
 And for families rest assured knowing there are a number of fantastic local primary and secondary schools including Bruton School for Girls which has recently been shortlisted for Small Independent School of the Year 2020.

 For more information or to browse the homes at Cubis Bruton, visit our development page here or call the team today on 01749 598 088, we look forward to speaking with you.